 How many types of salt are there?

-How many types of salt are there – varieties and sources
+How many types of common salt are there – varieties and sources

-How many types of salt are there and where does salt come from?
-Read on for salt facts – varieties and sources.
+How many types of common salt are there and where does salt come from?

 What is salt?